 Responding swiftly and reporting to local health officials any presumed cases of COVID-19 at the hotel property should be a staff-wide requirement.
 Employees exhibiting symptoms of COVID-19 should remain or return home.
 While at work, employees who notice a coworker or guest exhibiting symptoms of COVID-19 should immediately contact a manager.
-At a minimum, hotels should follow CDC guidelines for employers and businesses, including instructing employees to self-isolate for the required amount of time, as defined by the CDC, from the onset of symptoms and be symptom-free for at least three days without medication.
+At a minimum, hotels should follow CDC guidelines for for employers and businesses, including instructing employees to self-isolate for the required amount of time, as defined by the CDC, from the onset of symptoms and be symptom-free for at least three days without medication.

-In accordance with CDC guidelines, an enterprise-level hazard assessment of the workplace should be conducted to identify potential workplace hazards related to COVID-19.
+😲 Workplace Health & Safety Plan

-Well-being checks of all employees, including virtual health checks, should be carried out in accordance with CDC guidelines and/or as required by law.
-Please refer to CDC's General Business Frequently Asked Questions for more information on best practices for employee health checks.
+In accordance with CDC guidelines, please review the Interim Guidance for Businesses and Employers and the CDC Resuming Business Toolkit for recommendations on protecting your employees.
+This includes an enterprise-level hazard assessment of the workplace to identify potential workplace hazards related to COVID-19.
+In addition, for those entities that directly employ hotel workers, consider establishing supportive policies and practices for employees to allow for flexibility to manage family obligations and sick leave.
+Well-being checks of all employees, including virtual health checks, should include daily attesting and be carried out in accordance with CDC guidelines and/or as required by law.
+Please refer to CDC's General Business Frequently Asked Questions for more information on best practices for employee health checks, and the CDC Resuming Business Toolkit for additional best practices in creating a comprehensive workplace health and safety plan.
+In addition, please reference EEOC's What You Should Know About COVID-19 and the ADA, the Rehabilitation Act, and Other EEO Laws for additional information.